Race (Race & Ethnicity Conversation Series)

 The expressed American ideal is the creation of a society that is fair and has opportunity for all, regardless of individual or group identity.
 Even as we work to build a nation that reflects those ideals, there are challenges to living into its fullest expression.
 This conversation series is an opportunity to explore our varied experiences of race and ethnicity in the American context.
 Where are we and what do we aspire to for ourselves and our communities?

 Background Information:(This is the first conversation in our Race & Ethnicity series of three conversations.
 You can check out the second one here and the third one here.)
+You can also listen to a podcast recording of this conversation here.
 Definitions: In the American context, “race” and “ethnicity” are complex terms that are often used interchangeably.
 These terms were initially separated to designate “race” as a biological quality and “ethnicity” as a cultural phenomenon.
-For the purposes of deeper exploration, these guides makes deliberate distinctions between these two identifiers.
-For this conversation (part 1 of the 3-part Race and Ethnicity Cohort Conversation), we will focus on race as it is commonly defined.
-Common definitions of include: Race:

 - A grouping of humans based on shared physical or social qualities into categories generally viewed as distinct by society.